Chicken, Main

 • 2 tbsp salt

-• 2 tbsp calamansi juice (can use lime juice)
+• 2 tbsp calamansi juice (can use lime or lemon juice)

 • 2 tbsp liquid seasoning (can substitute with soy sauce)